pluketic/CoreNLP-1/README.md

 The class ``JMWEAnnotatorDemo`` in the package ``demo`` shows a basic use case of the new annotator, given a String it will detect and print out MWE information.

-If jar files have been created (see above), you can also run the ``runJMWEDemo.sh`` shell script, it can call the ``JMWEAnnotatorDemo`` with a predefined text if no further input is given, or use the commandline first argument input.
+If jar files have been created (see above), you can also run the ``runJMWEDemo.sh`` shell script, it can call the ``JMWEAnnotatorDemo`` with a predefined text if no further input is given, or use the commandline first argument as input.
 To get the output as described in the first section, type:

 ```./runJMWEDemo.sh "She traveled to Las Vegas and looked up the world record."```